cdap-guides/cdap-flume-guide/README.rst

 In order to configure Apache Flume to push web logs to a CDAP Stream you need to create a simple flow which includes:

-* source that tail access logs
+* Flume source that tail access logs
 * in-memory channel
-* sink that sends log lines into CDAP Stream
+* Flume sink that sends log lines into CDAP Stream

 In this example we will configure the source to tail access.log and sink to send data to webLogsStream.

 Download Flume
 --------------